 The tabular information that follows shows data of our reportable segments reconciled to amounts reflected in the consolidated financial statements.

-A disaggregation of select data from our consolidated statements of earnings for the three most recent fiscal years is presented in the tables that follow.
+A disaggregation of select data from our consolidated statements of earnings for the transition periods and the three most recent fiscal years is presented in the tables that follow.